Health chiefs have been forced to close a ward at a troubled

 Local councillors branded the situation “disgusting” and accused health bosses of letting patients down.

-George Hardcastle, county councillor for Aston, said: “It’s disgusting – absolutely disgusting.
+Aston, said: “It’s disgusting – absolutely disgusting.
 This hospital is supposed to be serving the community but it’s letting the community down.

 “We have elderly and vulnerable people who have been pencilled in to have treatment there and now what are they supposed to do?